 - Vegan Risotto: A lemony, garlicky gremolata can add layers of flavor to a creamy vegan risotto made with Arborio rice and plant-based Parmesan.
 Just place a dollop on your risotto - you'll love it.

-- Grilled Tofu or Tempeh: Make your plant-based protein pop with a gremolata garnish.
+- Grilled Tofu or Tempeh: Make your Smoked Tofu or Baked Tempeh Bacon pop with a gremolata garnish.
 It adds texture and flavor contrast.

-- Lentil Soup: A swirl of gremolata can brighten up a hearty lentil or bean soup.
+- Lentil Soup: A swirl of gremolata can brighten up a hearty lentil soup like this Healthy Red Lentil Soup.

 - Stuffed Bell Peppers: Whether you stuff them with quinoa, rice, or couscous, a sprinkle of gremolata can add a fresh twist.